+520 Acknowledgements

-Acknowledgements.
-We would like to genuinely thank the involved staff of the tropical greenhouse, the lab of the Soil Fertility and Nutrient Management (SoFer) group and the Isotope Bioscience Laboratory (ISOFYS) from Ghent University (Belgium).
+We are grateful for the financial support by the FACCE-JPI project "Greenhouse gas emissions from paddy rice soils under alternative irrigation management" (GreenRice).
+Furthermore, we would like to genuinely thank the involved staff in the tropical greenhouse, the lab of the Soil Fertility and Nutrient Management (SoFer) group and the Isotope Bioscience Laboratory (ISOFYS) from Ghent University (Belgium).